Benet Academy: Student organizations

-Student clubs and organizations include the National Honor Society and Model United Nations, and a Campus Ministry geared towards fostering the students' Catholic faith.
-Campus Ministry assists in coordinating several three-day retreats held throughout the year, through which students are encouraged to reexamine their faith.
-Club activities include the Outreach Society service organization, Medical Club, and foreign language clubs.
-Student Government, in addition to coordinating the Christmas Drive, organizes student activities like prom, film festivals, and male beauty contests.
+Student clubs and organizations include the National Honor Society, Model United Nations, and L.I.F.T.
+(Living in Faith and Truth), a campus ministry geared towards fostering students' Catholic faith.
+L.I.F.T. assists in coordinating several retreats held throughout the year, through which students are encouraged to reexamine their faith.
+Other special interest activities include medical club, foreign language clubs, investment club, scholastic bowl, a career exploration club, and many more.

 Benet's Math Team finished in the top ten of its division each year from 2004 through 2015 in the state math competition sponsored by the Illinois Council of Teachers of Mathematics, coming in first in 2005 and 2012.
 Benet's Science Olympiad team won second place in its division at the state tournaments in 2008 and 2010.
 In February 2010, the Law Club participated in its first mock trial, sponsored by the Illinois State Bar Association, which is expected to become an annual event.